sdrobert/pydrobert-pytorch/docs/source/lm.rst

 its hidden states every time :func:`calc_idx_log_probs` is called using all the values of `hist`.

-The class :class:`pydrobert.torch.layers.LookupLanguageModel`, which loads pre-trained n-gram language models, implements :class:`MixableSequentialLanguageModel` and is therefore compatible with both :class:`BeamSearch` and :class:`CTCPrefixSearch`.
+The class :class:`pydrobert.torch.modules.LookupLanguageModel`, which loads pre-trained n-gram language models, implements :class:`MixableSequentialLanguageModel` and is therefore compatible with both :class:`BeamSearch` and :class:`CTCPrefixSearch`.